tfgg/yournextmep/_candidates/eu2014/green-scotland/alis-ballance.md

 person: alis-ballance
 region: scotland
 party: green-scotland
-title: Scotland - Scottish Green Party - Alis Ballance
+title: Alis Ballance is running for MEP in Scotland for the Scottish Green Party
 incumbent: false
 ---